Actindo-AG/Documentation/POS/Operation/05_ManageCashRegister.md

 #### Prerequisites

-At least one shift has ended and the pay desk has been closed, see [Close a pay desk](#close-a-pay-desk).
+At least one shift has ended, and the pay desk has been closed, see [Close a pay desk](#close-a-pay-desk).

 #### Procedure